hail-is/hail/README.md

  - `SOURCE_BRANCH` -- the name of the source branch of the PR, e.g. `faster-bgen`

- - `SOURCE_HASH` -- the full hash of the commit on the source branch of the PR that the CI system wants built
+ - `SOURCE_SHA` -- the full hash of the commit on the source branch of the PR that the CI system wants built

  - `TARGET_BRANCH` -- the name of the target branch of the PR, e.g. `master`

- - `TARGET_HASH` -- the full hash of the commit on the target branch of the PR that the CI system wants to merge into the source branch
+ - `TARGET_SHA` -- the full hash of the commit on the target branch of the PR that the CI system wants to merge into the source branch

 Developer Tips